ibexa/documentation-developer/docs/guide/repository.md

 There are of course additional Signals that trigger an update of URL aliases, but these are left out for simplicity here.

-Now that we identified some Signals to react upon, we can start implementing Slots for these signals.
+Now that we identified some Signals to react upon, we can start implementing Slots for these Signals.
 For the first Signal, which is issued as soon as a new version of Content is published, there exists a method in `eZ\Publish\SPI\Persistence\Content\UrlAlias\Handler` for exactly that purpose: `publishUrlAliasForLocation()`.
-The Signal contains the ID of the content item and its newly published version number.
+The Signal contains the ID of the Content item and its newly published version number.
 Using this information, the corresponding Slot can fulfill its purposes with the following steps:

 1. Load the corresponding content and its locations
 1. Call the URL alias creation method for each location